beccaob/moonlight-alibi/README.md

 ## Github

-* TRL source code is hosted on Github & deployed using Git Pages.
+* Source code is hosted on Github & deployed using Git Pages.

 ## Git